Kameel Ahmady: Detention and sentence in Iran

 He was also suspected of sending false reports about the country to the UN's special rapporteur on human rights, as well as conspiracy to change marriage laws by increasing the marriage age of children.
 (The current age of marriage for girls is 13 – however, with permission from her guardian and the court, that can lower to 9; for boys, it is 15.)
-In a later media interview, Ahmady that Salavati accused him of taking courses organised by "subversive institutes and centres" and claimed that, by lobbying Iranian MPs to raise the age of child marriage, Ahmady was seeking to undermine Iran.
+In a later media interview, Ahmady said that Salavati accused him of taking courses organised by "subversive institutes and centres" and claimed that, by lobbying Iranian MPs to raise the age of child marriage, Ahmady was seeking to undermine Iran.
 Salavati's verdict at Ahmady's trial accused him of "acting as a senior expert in sociology and anthropology, directing the propagation of Western principles and weakening Sharia/lawful rules and fundamentals in the field of family and marriage, and promoting the necessity to adopt Western and humanist values."

 Ahmady's lawyer, Amir Raesian, said his client had been sentenced for "collaborating with a hostile government".
 Raesian said on Twitter, "We will present an appeal request against this ruling and we are still hopeful."
 Ahmady stated on Twitter and Facebook that he had been denied access to a lawyer during his detention:"Contrary to all legal analysis and hope for fair judgment, I was sentenced to 9 years and 3 months.
 During my last year 100 days of detention and extrajudicial interrogation without access to a lawyer, and this sentence was issued by judge Salavati after two non-expert court hearings in a process full of legal flaws."The case has been compared to those of other British-Iranian dual nationals, such as Nazanin Zaghari-Ratcliffe, who were similarly arrested during the 2010s on dubious grounds.
 In mid-August 2019, after he returned from a human rights conference in Ethiopia, a man knocked on his door claiming to be a postman and when the door was opened, 16 Revolutionary Guards stormed in and arrested him.
 At the time Ahmady was working as an anthropologist in the field in Tehran.
 According to the Kurdistan Human Rights Network, Ahmady's home and car were searched by security officials, and some of his belongings were confiscated.He was held for three months in the notorious Evin Prison, where many academics and dissidents have been held, including a spell in solitary confinement where he was interrogated by the Revolutionary Guard.
 KHRN also reported that Ahmady had been working on two studies before he arrested, into LGBT communities and identity and ethnicity in Iran.

 Ahmady's family told Radio Farda (Radio Free Europe/Radio Liberty) that prosecutors refused to tell them what he was charged with after he had been taken to Evin Prison.
 In September, Radio Farda reported that Ahmady's detention had been extended by another month.
 Ahmady was released in November 2019 on bail of five billion rials, or about $40,000.